TAPUR Study Overview

 How the TAPUR Study Works

 The TAPUR Study is enrolling patients at clinical sites around the country.
 Review the statements below to determine if your patient may be eligible for the TAPUR Study.
-For detailed eligibility criteria, refer to criteria listed on www.clinicaltrials.gov; NCT02693535, or contact the TAPUR Study team using the “Contact Us” form below.
+For detailed eligibility criteria and for a list of study drugs, refer to www.clinicaltrials.gov; NCT02693535, or contact the TAPUR Study team using the “Contact Us” form below.

 The TAPUR Study is open and enrolling patients at 113 clinical sites.
 Most of the clinical sites are part of a larger network, and all questions and/or referrals should be directed to the primary contact at the main operations center.

 Clinical Sites Interested in the TAPUR Study